 “The ECM association and development of city tourism are at the crossroads; changes in the habits of guests and the emergence of new technologies call for caution as well as greater innovation in managing destinations.
 In my term of office as the president of ECM, I will use my years of experience to help to implement the changes with great prudence and at the same time pay attention to innovation, integration and focus on the future."

 M. Sc.
-Petra Stušek was appointed to the new position within the scope of ECM in Ljubljana where the General Assembly and international conference will take place from 5 to 8 June.
+Petra Stušek was appointed to the new position within the scope of ECM in Ljubljana where the General Assembly and international conference took place from 5 to 8 June.
 The non-profit organization has chosen the capital of Slovenia as the venue of their regular meeting because they, as stated on its web-page, see it as a city “known for its friendly, youthful and congenial hospitality and optimistic vibes.”
 The topic of this year’s meeting is entitled Tomorrow Today and relates to complex and rapidly changing driving forces of city tourism, such as technological development, consumer behavior, importance and role of destination management organizations (DMO), new market trends and other content that will characterize destination management in the future.

-Over two hundred participants of this year's most important meeting of ECM members will get to know the Ljubljana tourist attractions through destination dinners at the Ljubljana Castle and the National Gallery of Slovenia and through taking interesting tours which also include the rich cultural and bee-keeping tradition of the city, with one of the focal points also being the green character of Ljubljana shaped also by its green areas and the River Ljubljanica.
-After the ECM meeting, the participants will also have the possibility to visit some of the top Slovenian tourist destinations, such as Lipica, Piran, and Bled, but most have chosen to embark on an adventure and experience the Ljubljana region through a guided canoe tour on the River Ljubljanica or learn about our culture on the Moustache tour.
+Over two hundred participants of this year's most important meeting of ECM members got to know the Ljubljana tourist attractions through destination dinners at the Ljubljana Castle and the National Gallery of Slovenia and through taking interesting tours which also include the rich cultural and bee-keeping tradition of the city, with one of the focal points also being the green character of Ljubljana shaped also by its green areas and the River Ljubljanica.
+After the ECM meeting, the participants also had the possibility to visit some of the top Slovenian tourist destinations, such as Lipica, Piran, and Bled, but most have chosen to embark on an adventure and experience the Ljubljana region through a guided canoe tour on the River Ljubljanica or learn about our culture on the Moustache tour.